Mouthguards Fort Smith, AR

-At Harper Dental, we offer different types of mouthguards the protect against potentially damaging falls, forceful body contact, or flying pieces of athletic equipment.
+At Harper Dental, we offer different types of mouthguards to protect against potentially damaging falls, forceful body contact, or flying pieces of athletic equipment.
 Engaging in physical activities is a great way to maintain good overall health and wellbeing.
 Some of those physical activities, however, place players at higher risk for facial and oral injury.

 Teeth are especially vulnerable to injury when playing sports because they have very little protection.
 The Centers for Disease Control and Prevention (CDC) estimates that over 5 million teeth are lost each year as a result of various sports activities.
 Those dental injuries account for almost 700,000 trips to the emergency room each year.